The Benefits of Using Dynamic Routing for Payments

 While dynamic routing cannot solve failed transactions that come from customer or merchant issues, it can reduce transactions that fail because of technical issues on the processor’s end.
 These technical issues can include costly system failures when backup servers or alternative routing destinations are not established.
 Enabling multiple PSPs with dynamic routing will route payments to the right platform and solve most failed transactions.

 Businesses can suffer from a lack of options with specific PSPs (payment service providers).
-Because dynamic routing enables multiple PSPs, it enables businesses to utilize tools from many different providers to create a customized solution for their needs.
+Because dynamic routing enables multiple PSPs, it enables businesses to utilize tools from many different providers to create customized solutions for their needs.

 Dynamic routing considers the performance of every route in real time to calculate successful routes.
 This not only optimizes conversion rates but also provides up-to-date analytics and statistics for your business.